Cross-strait relations: Hostile non-contact (1999–2008)

 Meanwhile, the PRC administration sought to engage with apolitical or politically non-independence-leaning groups in Taiwan.
 The CCP increased contacts on a party-to-party basis with the KMT, then the opposition party in Taiwan, due to their support for the 1992 Consensus.
 The increased contacts culminated in the 2005 Pan-Blue visits to China, including a meeting between Hu and then-KMT chairman Lien Chan in April 2005.
 It was the first meeting between the leaders of the two parties since the end of the Chinese Civil War in 1949.
+The KMT and the CCP also initiated the KMT-CCP Forum the following year as a communication channel.